The Essential Guide to AGD Credits for Dental Implants

 • Manage Your CE Credits Proactively: Keep organized records of every course you complete, including the provider, date, and credits earned.
 Always save your official proof of completion, as this documentation is necessary to verify your hours for license renewal.

-What Are AGD Credits and Why Do You Need Them?
+What Are AGD Credits and Why Do They Matter?

 As a practicing dentist, you know that learning doesn’t stop after dental school.
 Continuing education (CE) is a core part of maintaining your skills and staying current with the latest advancements in patient care.
 One of the most recognized ways to track this professional development is through AGD credits.
 These credits are more than just a number on a certificate; they represent your commitment to excellence and are essential for keeping your license active.
 Understanding what they are and why they matter is the first step in planning your educational path, especially when you’re looking to expand your skills in areas like dental implants.

-A Quick Look at the Academy of General Dentistry (AGD)
+What is the Academy of General Dentistry (AGD)?

 Think of the Academy of General Dentistry (AGD) as a major professional hub for general dentists.
 It’s an organization dedicated to supporting its 40,000 members with high-quality continuing education, advocating for the profession, and providing resources to help you run a successful practice.
 The AGD sets a high standard for dental education through its Program Approval for Continuing Education (PACE) program.
 When a course is AGD PACE-approved, you can trust that it has met rigorous quality standards for educational content and delivery.
 This makes finding valuable, credible training much simpler.